 Another year has passed.
 The year 2023 began promising for a steady stream of writing, both creative and critical, throughout the year.
 Whilst the creative one had seen some measurable progress, critical writing ceased after the publication of my first, and what was going to be the only, article for

-Days and Rays: Translating Kajii’s Stories, Part I
+Days and Rays: Translating Kajii’s Stories

 In the previous article, I have shared my profound respect for a little internationally known Japanese writer, Motojirō Kajii (1901-1932).
 Although he is recognised as one of the best prose writers in Japan, as far as I know, despite a few translations here and there, the body of his works